zheylmun/site/content/posts/designing_ergonomic_apis.md

 Clever code tends to be dense and opaque, but Rust's standard library is ingenious because its abstractions are so simple and powerful.

-The Rustaceans that really drive the ecosystem write an unbelievable ammount of code.
+The Rustaceans that really drive the ecosystem write an unbelievable ammount of code of incredibly high quality code.
-Not only do they write a lot of code, but they write a lot of really good code.
 I've never understood quite how they do it.
 Having the opportunity to spend the time to really polish Rust code myself has given me some insight though.
-The key is to just keep fixing the things that are obviously wanting.
+The key is to just keep fixing the things that are obviously wanting, and the language itself helps you do it.

 ## What's Wrong?